- Overview

 Application delivery

-parameter is a string that defines the URL where Indeed posts the application data.
-This URL must be HTTPS.
+To process applications programmatically, specify a URL that accepts POST requests from Indeed Apply.
+The <indeed-apply-postUrl> parameter is a string that defines the URL where Indeed posts application data.
+This URL must use HTTPS.

 postUrl example

-status code either through a connect timeout, post timeout, or invalid HTTP response, Indeed tries to resend the application.
-Indeed uses an exponential backoff method for automatic resends.
-After the last automatic retry, if delivery is still unsuccessful, Indeed terminally fails the application.
+If Indeed does not receive an HTTP 2XX status code because of a connection timeout, POST timeout, or invalid HTTP response, Indeed tries to resend the application.
+Indeed uses exponential backoff for automatic retries.
+If delivery still fails after the last automatic retry, Indeed marks the application as a terminal failure.

 See the Application delivery reference.

-request to another URL, such as through a 301
+Do not redirect the POST request to another URL, such as with a 301 or 302 response.
+Indeed Apply does not support redirects.

 Duplicate applications